 Salary Outlook in Public Health Careers

-There are many variables included in determination of salary for a given field of work or role within the field.
+There are many variables included in the determination of salary for a given field of work or role within the field.
 Those considerations include level of education, geography of employment, sector of employment, occupational responsibility or management level, economy, and other factors.

 An Associate’s degree in public health can provide an educational foundation for roles such as Environmental Health Technician.
 However, at the Associate level, one must realize that salaries will be among the lowest in the field of public health.
-For instance, according to 2018 Bureau of Labor Statistics data, medical records technicians average $40,350 per year, which includes those who have been in the field for a period of time.
+For instance, according to 2024 Bureau of Labor Statistics data, medical records technicians average $50,250 per year, which includes those who have been in the field for a period of time.

 Individuals with a Doctorate of Public Health degree naturally have the best salary outlook of all public health professionals.
-They have a competitive advantage and value added when applying for jobs requiring a master’s degree, and also can work towards top jobs in research and academia.
+They have a competitive advantage and value added when applying for jobs requiring a master’s degree, and can also work towards top jobs in research and academia.

 Of course, at this level, an individual is more able to forge an unlimited pathway in salary and entity of employment.
-The top 10% of health administrators earned upwards of $180,000 in 2018, so a private sector Doctorate degree public health professional is presented with a wider range of growth opportunities.
+The top 10% of health administrators earned upwards of $219,080 in 2024, so a private sector Doctorate degree public health professional is presented with a wider range of growth opportunities.

 Employers for Public Health Careers